paultag/notes.pault.ag/notes/linode-pv-grub-chainning.md

 I started to run through the [Linode Library's guide on PV-Grub](https://library.linode.com/custom-instances/pv-grub-howto), but that resulted in a cryptic error with xen not understanding the compression of the kernel.
-I checked for recent changes to the compresson, and lo, the Kernel has been switched to use xz compression in sid.
+I checked for recent changes to the compresson, and lo, the Debian kernel has been switched to use xz compression in sid.
 Awesome news, really.
 XZ compression is awesome, and I've been super impressed with how universally we've adopted it in Debian.
 Keep it up!
-However, it appears only a newer pv-grub than Linode has installed will fix this.
+However, it appears only a newer pv-grub than the Linode hosts have installed will fix this.

 After contacting the (ever friendly) Linode support, they were unable to give me a timeline on adding xz support, which would entail upgrading pv-grub.
 It